breast cancer awareness & Education

 Each spring, the Gamma Rho chapter sponsors Big Man on Campus, an all male beauty pageant.
 The contestants compete in an opening number, talent, formal wear, and on-stage question.
 Big Man on Campus is a popular campus event that generates excitement in our community each year.
-The 2016 Big Man on Campus event raised over $70,000 to support our National Philanthropy.
-This year, 2017 BMOC raised over $90,000!
+Our 2017 Big Man On Campus event raised over $90,000 for our philanthropy.
+This year, we raised over $75,000 for our 2018 BMOC!

 Thanks to all our sisters, local businesses, and our Zeta Tau Alpha alumnae for all your hard work!
-Check out last year's promo video for Big Man on Campus below!
+Check out 2016's promo video for Big Man on Campus below!

 Auburn "Pink Out" Gymnastics Meet

 Every year, the Auburn Gymnastics Team hosts a "Pink Out" meet.
 We partner with them and pass out fact cards and pink ribbons to help spread Breast Cancer Awareness and Education!

 Play4Kay Women’s Basketball Game

 Kay Yow was a former North Carolina State University head women’s basketball coach who was first diagnosed with breast cancer in 1987 and passed away in 2009 after facing her third battle with the disease.
 The Kay Yow Cancer Fund partnered with Women’s Basketball Coaches Association and created a basketball game in her honor.
 Many schools celebrate her life in this way and this year, Auburn University’s Women’s Basketball team took part and we were invited to attend to help spread the word on breast cancer education and awareness.

 This October, the Auburn Zetas passed out pink lemonade and pink ribbons on the concourse to passing students to raise awareness.